karthikraobr/blogsource/content/post/whyIlovego.md

 Heck!
 Go even has an built-in <a href="https://blog.golang.org/race-detector" target="_blank">race condition detector</a>.

+### defer
+---
+I love defer(s) in Go.
+This <a href="https://blog.golang.org/defer-panic-and-recover" target="_blank">blog post</a> explains about defer.

+> A defer statement defers the execution of a function until the surrounding function returns.

 ### Go tool
 ---
 The go tool is the single most useful tool for managing Go source code.
 It does everything from formatting your source code to fetching all the dependencies.
 Here is a list of few of its capabilities: